-- Plan an agenda and buy materials for an on-site orientation - Meet with students to discuss non-academic issues: information about the city, region and country of the program, cultural adjustment, money issues, emergency response plan, local-area heath care facilities, etc. - Meet with any local faculty teaching other courses on your program - Record expenses and keep and number all receipts - At end of program, encourage completion of the online program evaluation
+- Plan an agenda and buy materials for an on-site orientation - Meet with students to discuss non-academic issues: information about the city, region and country of the program, cultural adjustment, money issues, emergency response plan, local-area heath care facilities, etc. - Meet with any local faculty teaching other courses on your program - Record expenses and keep and number all receipts - At end of program, encourage students to complete of the online program evaluation.
+They will receive an email with a link to the evaluation the last week of the program.